yangpl/SMIwiz/README.md

 Code structure:
 ===============

-* src: the source code in .c and .cu/.cuh.
+* src: the source code in .c

 * include: the header files in .h